-• 1.1 The Book of Tobit is a short story (see introduction to the book of Esther).
-It is one of the Deuterocanonical books: see p.
-887.
+• 1.1 The Book of Tobit is a short story (see introduction to the Book of Esther).
+It is one of the Deuterocanonical books.

 Who is Tobit?
-He is a Jew from the north of Palestine, of the tribe of Naphtali, exiled to Assyria.
+He is a Jew from the north of Palestine, of the tribe of Naphtali, exiled to

-Tobit Senior is a man tested by God but not rejected by him.
-His perseverance in prayer brings God's blessings upon him.
-As we say today, "God may delay, but he does not forget."
+Tobit is a man tested by God but not rejected by him.
+His perseverance in prayer brings God's